MikeLindner/bill.shorten/readme.md

 ### You will need:
 * An AWS account
-* An S3 bucket set up for static web hosting, the DNS should be hosted on Route53 as you need an AWS "Alias" to the S3 bucket.
+* An S3 bucket set up for static web hosting
+* Something like CloudFlare or AWS stuff to rewrite the domain name from "aws-bucketname...aws.com" to "yourdomain.com"
 * The AWS CLI tools on your local system
 * AWS CLI Credentials validated, logged in
 * Permissions for your CLI to read and write your bucket